LunaticBFF57/soil-moisture/README.md

 ## Info from the creator.
-(This info is important as the code is slightly buggy and not as I desired)
+(This info is important as the code is slightly buggy and not as desired)

 Try to use this in one coding language if you want to edit the code.
 **(Try not to use Blocks as it *MAY* mess with the format)**